-This award, part funded by the Royal College of Midwives, is for individuals or teams working to address inequalities in maternal health in the UK.
-Applications are now closed.
+This award, jointly funded by the Royal College of Midwives (RCM), is for individuals or teams working to address inequalities in maternal health in the UK.

 The Jean Davies award is intended to fund individuals or teams working specifically with women or families who may be in circumstances such as (but not only): single mothers, young mothers, families of low socio-economic position, families in geographical areas of high deprivation, asylum seekers and refugees, mothers who experience difficulty in accessing care, homeless families and women suffering abuse.
 There must be a stated aim to reduce or to investigate inequalities.

 Is your project eligible for an Iolanthe/RCM Jean Davies Award?